 Then whip up a batch of chocolate cake batter.
 (Mine is extra dark, since I used dark chocolate cocoa — my favorite!)

 Place the Reese’s in the baking cups, and then spoon your cupcake batter on top of the peanut butter cups.
+(Edit: Actually, I’ve found it works better to place the peanut butter cups in on top of the batter, which helps prevent the bottoms of the cups from burning.)
 I always use an ice cream scoop to fill my cupcakes, which is the perfect amount of batter.
 So for these, I just eyeballed it and subtracted the size of the Reese’s from the amount of batter added.
 It worked!

 Then while the cupcakes bake, whip up a batch of peanut butter frosting.
 So easy, and so good.